PyAr/fades/README.rst

 of executing the script with *fades* and also marking the required dependencies.

+The first non-option parameter (if any) would be then the child program to execute, and any other parameters after that are passed as is to that child script.

 *fades* can also be executed without passing a child script to execute: in this mode it will open a Python interactive interpreter inside the created/reused virtualenv (taking dependencies from ``--dependency`` or